Asrarfallatah/capstone1/README.md

-# E-Commerce System
+# E-Commerce Backend System

 ## 📌 Project Overview
-This project is a backend E-Commerce system inspired by Amazon, developed using Spring Boot.
+This project is a **backend E-Commerce system** inspired by Amazon, developed using **Spring Boot**.
-It demonstrates core backend concepts such as RESTful APIs, business logic handling, role validation, and product management.
+It focuses on implementing real-world online shopping logic such as product browsing, purchasing, balance management, merchant earnings, and role-based validations.

-The system allows users to browse products, search, filter, purchase items, and manage balances, while merchants can track their earnings.
+The system is designed to simulate a complete backend workflow for an E-Commerce platform where users can purchase products, merchants can track their earnings, and admins are restricted from performing customer actions.
-Administrative actions are restricted to ensure correct system behavior.

 ---

+## 🎯 System Idea
+The idea behind this system is to build a structured E-Commerce backend that:
+- Allows users to browse and search products easily
+- Ensures only available (in-stock) products can be purchased
+- Supports filtering and sorting to improve user experience
+- Tracks merchant earnings accurately
+- Enforces strict business rules to prevent invalid actions

+---

 ## ⚙️ Technologies Used
 - Java
 - Spring Boot
 - RESTful APIs
 - Maven
 - JPA / Hibernate
 - MySQL (or any relational database)
+- Postman (API testing)

 ---

-## 🚀 Features

-### 🛍️ Product Features
+## 🛍️ Product Features
 - View all products
-- View only in-stock products
+- View only **in-stock products**
-- Search for a product by name and view full information
+- Search for a product by name and view full details
+- Filter products by **category name**
 - Sort products:
-  - Cheap to expensive
+  - Cheap → Expensive
-  - Expensive to cheap
+  - Expensive → Cheap
-- Filter products by category name

 ---

-### 👤 User Features
+## 👤 User Features
-- Add balance to a user
+- Add balance to a user account
-- Buy products
+- Purchase products
-- View user purchase history by ID
+- View user purchase history by user ID

 ---

-### 🏪 Merchant Features
+## 🏪 Merchant Features
 - Calculate total earnings for a merchant

----

-### 🔐 Business Rules
-- Admin users are not allowed to buy products
-- Role validation is checked during purchase operations
-- Prevents invalid actions to maintain system integrity
+- Track sales through completed purchases

 ---